rockycape/rockycape.github.io/CoderDojoBalwyn.md

 Next paste the link without talking marks and starting with https:// directly into a new browser window.
 You can then right-click and choose download which will download the audio file (AAC) to your computer.

+### (r) pair original amazon firetv remote with googletv box

+a. reset firetv remote as follows:
+Press and hold the Left button, Menu button, and Back button at the same time.
+Hold them for 12 seconds.
+Release the buttons and wait 5 seconds.
+Remove the batteries from your remote.

+b. open up bluetooth device remote settings on googletv box using current remote
+c. select add new device on googletv box using current remote
+d. amazon firetv remote should appear on googletv box
+e. press and hold "home" button on amazon firetv remote for 10 seconds
+f. using current remote select amazon firetv remote

 ```<video class="jw-video jw-reset" tabindex="-1" disableremoteplayback="" webkit-playsinline="" playsinline="" src="https://mediacore-live-production.akamaized.net/audio/01/ok/Z/be.aac?source=web&amp;content_id=103135498"></video>```